 - Ensure transparency and hold your organization and outside vendors accountable for project goals.

 - Create benchmarks to measure a project’s success.

-RFPs come in all shapes, sizes, and visual formats depending on the needs of your company and the project you’re looking to receive bids for.
-But the basic structure of BRD will essentially be the same regardless of your project, goals and vendor requirements.
-Introduce your request for proposal document with your company name and logo, add the project name, the name of the person who created the RFP document and the due date.
+RFPs come in all shapes, sizes, and visual formats depending on the needs of your company and the project you’re looking to receive bids.
+But the basic structure of BRD will essentially be the same regardless of your project, goals, and vendor requirements.
+Introduce your request for proposal document with your company name and logo, add the project name, the name of the person who created the RFP document, and the due date.
 You can also update the folio color scheme and background to match your company branding.

 Open your request by giving an overview of your company’s history.
 This should give potential contractors and vendors a better idea of what your company does and who you serve as a target market.

 Include a paragraph outlining useful background information about your company — who founded it, what product or service your company offers, what sets you apart from competitors, and where you’re located.

 Detail the project overview and scope